Learn to Fly

 Step 6: Fly Solo

-One of the proudest moments in a student’s training is taking the runway for the first solo flight.
+One of the proudest moments in a student’s flight training is taking the runway for the first solo flight.
 This flight will be in the traffic pattern only, to practice takeoffs and landings, but soon after, the student will venture to the practice area and then off on cross-country trips.

 Step 7: Pass the FAA Written Exam